IGassmann/personal-website/src/content/posts/pitch-your-dream-job-with-a-website.md

 [Crash](https://crash.co/), and they persuaded me to keep trying until I hadn't a clear negative answer.
 They also suggested I record a video.

-So I started drafting a script and made sure to follow the[tips from Crash to make a great video pitch](https://crash.co/content/how-to-make-a-great-video-pitch/).
+So I started drafting a script and made sure to follow the [tips from Crash to make a great video pitch](https://crash.co/content/how-to-make-a-great-video-pitch/).
 After two days of work, the video was ready.
 But it wasn’t enough for showing that I could do the job they required.

 I wanted to prove that I could easily learn their tech stack and follow their coding style.
 So I started dissecting [their website](https://usestir.com/) to uncover what technologies they used, how